-Denial can take the form of full-blown refusal to accept the severity of the issue or partial acceptance or compliance that provides an explanation of their negative and self-destructive behaviour.
+Denial can take the form of refusal to accept the severity of the issue or partial acceptance or compliance that provides an explanation of their negative and self-destructive behaviour.
 It can also aggravate a number of other problems like anxiety or depression.
 This is because denial is actually a survival mechanism.
-The problem with denial is that is not a good long term solution to dealing with addiction and trauma.
+The problem with denial is that it is not a good long term solution to dealing with addiction and trauma.

 - I can quit any time I want